 Cooperation and trust with peers holding the data encryption keys

 An excellent thing to consider here.
 What if the peer who knows the keys and where it has been stored or your storage vault’s password has left?
 It’s essential to designate the physical access of the server where the keys and passwords are stored.
 Defining the role and limiting access to these keys and passwords is critical.
 It also helps if you have a long and complex combination of passwords so that it shall be hard to memorize but simultaneously be easily retrieved when needed.
 Although that sounds ironic, a secret has to remain sacred.

 Should I Care About Data Encryption?

 Should you care about data encryption?
 Definitely yes.
-It comes up as well, with personal dependency and business purpose.
-However, in the presence of sensitive data, especially when you have already built your own persona and financial capacity in your organization and company, all data are very much at a higher level of sensitivity.
+It comes up as well, with personal dependency and business purposes.
+However, in the presence of sensitive data, especially when you have already built your persona and financial capacity in your organization and company, all data are very much at a higher level of sensitivity.
 You do not want someone to steal your data and know all the strategic and business things involved in your company’s growth.
 Data, in this case, has to be secured; thus, encryption is an essential aspect of securing your database and the data itself.

 As sensitive data always exists, even in our personal daily lives, the volume of sensitive and valuable data increases in parallel in an organization.
 It is important to understand not all data requires encryption.
 Some data is globally shared or frequently repurposed; this type of data does not need to be encrypted.
 Take note of the advantages and disadvantages of using encryption in your database.
 Determining where and how to apply it helps you achieve a secure environment without impacting performance.